grstat/esp32-hdc1080/README.md

 # ESP32 HDC1080 HAL LIBRARY
 This is an HDC1080 Hardware abstraction library that has been created for Open grStat using esp-idf.
-Feel free to use it in your projects, esp32-hdc1080.c provides you with an example on how to setup and use the library
+The HDC1080 is a temperature and humidity sensor made by Texas Instruments.

+The datasheet and other information can be found here: https://www.ti.com/product/HDC1080

+This code should give a good understanding of how to access, configure and read the sensor data.
+Please feel free to leave a comment/request a feature or report any bugs you may run into.

 # Requirements

 - An ESP32 Dev Kit
 - An HDC1080 i2c Sensor from Texas Instruments
-- esp-idf and tools -> the vscode Espressif IDF extension makes it easy
+- esp-idf and tools

+Set your variables at the top of esp32-hdc1080.c

 ## Standard esp-idf configuration